Breachfix/Weather-App/README.md

 ├── package.json                # Project dependencies and scripts
 └── README.md                   # Project documentation

-🧑‍💻 Available Scripts

-In the project directory, you can run:

-	•	npm start: Runs the app in development mode.
-	•	npm run build: Builds the app for production.
-	•	npm run lint: Lints the project files for any issues (requires ESLint).
-	•	npm test: Runs any available tests (optional).

-🌐 API Integration

-This project integrates with the OpenWeather API to fetch real-time weather data.

-	•	Weather Data: The app retrieves current weather, forecast, and more.
-	•	Air Quality: If needed, additional air quality data can be added with the API key.

-Customization Options

-Modify API requests and responses in WeatherContext.js to suit any additional features you want to incorporate.

-📸 Screenshots

-Example Screenshots (Replace with actual images)

-🤝 Contributing

-	1. Fork the repository
-	2. Create a new branch (git checkout -b feature/AmazingFeature)
-	3. Commit your changes (git commit -m 'Add some AmazingFeature')
-	4. Push to the branch (git push origin feature/AmazingFeature)
-	5. Open a pull request

 All contributions are welcome, whether it’s bug fixes, feature enhancements, or documentation improvements!